Donald Trump: prison despite impeachment acquittal? Senior Republican causes a stir

 Should Trump actually end up in court, he faces harsh sentences.
 The maximum sentence for inciting a rebellion is ten years in prison.
 And it is precisely this crime that Trump was accused of in the second impeachment proceedings.

 McConnell’s statement followed sharp criticism from the Democratic Party.
 Nancy Pelosi, spokeswoman for the House of Representatives, recalled that the impeachment process was launched before Trump’s end of office.
 But the vote did not come in time because McConnell prevented the Senate from delivering the motion until it was too late.
-The Republicans who voted not guilty were labeled “cowards” by Pelosi. (ma) You can find all the news about the impeachment proceedings against Donald Trump in our news ticker.
+The Republicans who voted not guilty called Pelosi “cowards”. (ma) You can find all the news about the impeachment proceedings against Donald Trump in our news ticker.

 List of rubric lists: © dpa / Manuel Balce Ceneta